Almond and Beet Fettuccine

 Instructions

-To cook the pasta:
+To cook the pasta

-To plate:
+To plate

-1. Arrange the pasta on a plate and drizzle with additional extra virgin olive oil.
+1. Arrange the pasta on a plate and drizzle with extra virgin olive oil.
 Sprinkle with fresh thyme leaves, coarse salt, and toasted almonds.
 Serve each plate with a spoonful of ricotta cheese and the reserved cooked beets.

 • Cuisine: Italian